thomd/pytorch-image-classification-with-transfer-learning/README.md

 In this experiment we train an image classifier using [transfer learning?](https://nbviewer.jupyter.org/github/thomd/pytorch-image-classification-with-transfer-learning/blob/main/transfer-learning.ipynb) of the pre-trained convolutional neural network **ResNet-50**.

-We use the [Flowers Dataset](https://www.kaggle.com/datasets/imsparsh/flowers-dataset/) to train the model.
+For this example, we use the [Flowers Dataset](https://www.kaggle.com/datasets/imsparsh/flowers-dataset/) to train the model.

 ## Local Setup